⊕ E P I S T L E of J A M E S ⊕

 Gen. 12.1: Now Adonai said to Avram, “Get yourself out of your country, away from your kinsmen and away from your father’s house, and go to the land I will show you.”
 Accepted commentary: Even Abraham had to “go to the land I will show you.”

-Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.
+Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.”
 The blessing follows the correct action.
-This principle is most important concerning walking in the Way, for garnering a harvest and receiving a blessing have much in common, as both must follow the right actions.
-Both must move with the right attitudes and motives—you sow for harvest so that you may garner the harvest!
-And further, the blessing is received so that you may become the blessing.*
+Abraham travels to the correct place!
+This principle is particularly important when walking in the Way.
+Position yourself for favor; actions count.
+Harvest and blessing must move with the right attitudes and motives.
+Blessing is received so that you may become the blessing.*

 *Mt.
 25.24, “You harvest where you didn’t plant and gather where you didn’t sow seed.”
-The servant sees the master as a hard man, but the master, in fact, takes advantage of opportunity when he sees it, just as the servant should have done.
-This approach does not infer taking advantage of others.
+The servant sees the master as a hard man, but the master takes advantage of opportunity when he sees it, just as the servant should have done.
+This approach does not imply taking advantage of others.
+The Master takes action.

 The right actions are necessary for daily living, but the principle of the blessing to follow is seldom mentioned.
-The first principle, right actions, we all understand as doctrinal or perhaps viewed by many as acting within societal or family standards; the second, concerning the blessing, is revelatory, for much like the spirit, we cannot always be sure where the blessing really comes from or when it may arrive (Jn.
+The first principle, right actions, we all understand as doctrinal or perhaps viewed by many as acting within societal or family standards; the second, concerning the blessing, is usually revelatory, but may refer to a physical blessing as well.
+Much like the movement of the spirit, we cannot always be sure where the blessing comes from or when it may arrive (Jn.
 3.8, see Lazarus).

-If they are honest, most people know what the standards are, but the blessing seems no more than a whisp of the wind, not seen coming and not seen going.
-That you, yourself, may embody blessing is an unusual thought for most, yet it is a biblical standard that Jesus exemplified to all.
+If they are honest, most people know the standards, but the blessing seems no more than a whisp of the wind, not seen coming and not seen going.
+That you may embody blessing is an unusual thought for most, yet it is a biblical standard that Jesus exemplified to all.
 Becoming a blessing to others refers to “you are to be a blessing.”
-Thus, it is good to sow that you become a blessing to others.
-It tempers the soul greatly and softens speech.
+Thus, it is good to sow a seed that you become a blessing, not only to yourself (within) but to others as well (without).
+When you begin to accept (receive) blessing, the soul is tempered, the heart is tempered, speech is tempered.
 Humility will sit upon thee, for where you go, blessing follows.
 You often see the shadow of this blessing in Jesus, not only in his acts but in his person.
-We see compassion and then mercy; we see his actions with a blessing to follow.
+We see compassion and mercy; we see his actions with a blessing to follow.
 That you, in your person, should become the blessing demonstrates qualities that measure the Way.

-For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [get yourself out of yourself], away from your kinsmen [away from your own ideas relative to Self], and away from your father’s house [your spiritual childhood, where you started to grow up], and go to the land I will show you.”
+For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [get yourself out of yourself], away from your kinsmen [away from your ideas relative to Self], and away from your father’s house [your spiritual childhood, where you started to grow up], and go to the land I will show you [get yourself placed].”

 How much time do we spend fulfilling Abraham’s mission?
-Our similar life mission is to arrive at the blessing, just as Abraham did.
+Our shared mission is to attain the blessing, just as Abraham did.

 Cain struggles; Abraham fulfills